JoshuaSledden/Jigson/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.## License
+Please feel free to submit a Pull Request.

-This project is licensed under the MIT License - see the [LICENSE](https://www.perplexity.ai/search/LICENSE) file for details.

 ## License